-Nebraska Information Technology Commission Joint Council Committee

-Network Policy Work Group Draft Charter
+Nebraska Information Technology Commission Joint Council Committee Interim Network Policy Work Group Draft Charter (8/19/2003)

-Purpose Develop recommendations on policy issues pertaining to the management and operation of shared networks, including policy input to the Collaborative Aggregation Partnership Sponsor Steve Schafer, Chief Information Officer Scope/ Boundaries This work group would make recommendations on such issues as long-term management of a shared network, including funding strategies, network services and pricing, resolution of technical problems, quality assurance, and security needs.
-Desired Goals and Outcomes a.
-Conduct informative and working sessions to determine the needs, issues, and constraints regarding the growth and management of a statewide network; b.
-Research the advantages and disadvantages of different long-term management models and make a detailed recommendation to the NITC; c.
-Explore alternative funding strategies to enhance the network's ability to deliver services; d.
-Provide advice on policy issues to the Collaborative Aggregation Partnership as they aggregate bandwidth and develop a shared network; e.
-Conduct an annual meeting of all network participants to discuss network performance, growth projections, emerging technologies, vendor service, Authority and pricing.
-This work group will act in accordance with the recommendations adopted by the NITC on September 16, 2002 in the Nebraska Network Study.
-Representatives serve on behalf of their network constituents and provide policy input to the Collaborative Aggregation Partnership in order to serve the telecommunications needs of Nebraska network participants.
-Membership Membership should include representatives from each of the following subsectors: (State Government) Major state agencies (Education) Community colleges, state colleges, public universities, independent colleges/universities, K-12 districts, ESUs, distance learning consortia, Department of Education (Community) Telehealth, public libraries, informal education entities NITC Council representatives and other members as determined by the sponsor Reporting The sponsor of the work group will report to the NITC Councils as needed.
+Purpose Develop recommendations on policy issues pertaining to the management and operation of shared networks, including policy input to the Collaborative Aggregation Partnership (CAP).
+(CAP is the operational group that is contracting for multipurpose transport backbone network services.)
+Sponsor Steve Schafer, Chief Information Officer Scope/ Boundaries This work group will make recommendations on such issues as long-term management of a shared network, including funding strategies, network services and pricing, resolution of technical problems, quality assurance, and security needs.
+This group will undertake the tasks identified in Recommendations #9 and #10 of the Final Report and Recommendations of the Nebraska Network Work Group, adopted by the NITC on Monday, September 16, 2002, Desired Goals and Outcomes a.
+Provide advice on policy issues to the Collaborative Aggregation Partnership as they aggregate bandwidth and develop a shared network; b.
+Conduct informative and working sessions to determine the needs, issues, and constraints regarding the growth and management of a statewide network; c.
+Research the advantages and disadvantages of different long-term management models and make a detailed recommendation to the NITC; d.
+Explore alternative funding strategies to enhance the network's ability to deliver services; e.
+Conduct an annual meeting of all network participants to discuss network performance, growth projections, emerging technologies, vendor service, and pricing.
+Authority This work group will act in accordance with the recommendations adopted by the NITC on September 16, 2002 in the Nebraska Network Study.
+Representatives serve on behalf of their network constituents and provide recommendations and advice to the Collaborative Aggregation Partnership in order to serve the telecommunications needs of Nebraska network participants.
+Decisions will be based on consensus but will not require unanimity.
+Membership Membership is open to participants whose agencies or institutions will have a material interest in using or contributing to the network.
+Membership will include, but is not limited to, representatives from each of the following subsectors: (State Government) Major state agencies; (Education) Community colleges, state colleges, public universities, independent colleges/universities, K-12 districts, ESUs, distance learning consortia, Department of Education; (Community) Telehealth, public libraries, informal education entities; NITC Council representatives and other members as determined by the sponsor.
+Reporting The sponsor of the work group will report to the NITC Councils and the NITC as needed.
 Timeframe This work group will function until this charter is repealed.
-The work group will develop recommendations on long-term management models by June 30, 2003.

-Background The following excerpt is Recommendation #9 and #10 of the Final Report and Recommendations of the Nebraska Network Work Group, adopted by the NITC on Monday, September 16, 2002.
+Background The following excerpt is from Recommendation #9 and #10 of the Final Report and Recommendations of the Nebraska Network Work Group, adopted by the NITC on Monday, September 16, 2002.